dotnet/docs/docs/standard/design-guidelines/constructor.md

  Type constructors are static and are run by the CLR before the type is used.
 Instance constructors run when an instance of a type is created.

  Type constructors cannot take any parameters.
 Instance constructors can.
-Instance constructors that don’t take any parameters are often called default constructors.
+Instance constructors that don’t take any parameters are often called parameterless constructors.

  Constructors are the most natural way to create instances of a type.
 Most developers will search and try to use a constructor before they consider alternative ways of creating instances (such as factory methods).